 In this article, we will discuss on Lasso regression which is one of the regression models that are available to analyze the data.
 Further, the regression model is explained with an example and the formula is also listed for reference.

 If you would like to become an SPSS Certified professional, then visit Mindmajix - A Global online training platform:" SPSS Certification Training Course ".
 This course will help you to achieve excellence in this domain.

 LASSO stands for Least Absolute Shrinkage and Selection Operator.

-Lasso regression is one of the regularization methods that creates parsimonious models in the presence of large number of features, where large means either of the below two things:
+Lasso regression is one of the regularization methods that create parsimonious models in the presence of a large number of features, where large means either of the below two things:

 1. Large enough to enhance the tendency of the model to over-fit.
 Minimum ten variables can cause overfitting.

 2. Large enough to cause computational challenges.
 This situation can arise in case of millions or billions of features.

 Lasso regression performs L1 regularization that is it adds the penalty equivalent to the absolute value of the magnitude of the coefficients.
 Here the minimization objective is as followed.